Identification

 To support the identification of eating disorders, it is helpful to know:

-- Types of eating disorders including ARFID, anorexia nervosa, binge eating disorder, bulimia nervosa, and OSFED
+Read about the different types of eating disorders including ARFID, anorexia nervosa, binge eating disorder, bulimia nervosa, and OSFED here.

 Digital tools and resources can also support identification for people experiencing an eating disorder and families/supports.